“I’m leaving because the weather is too good. I hate London when it’s not raining” Groucho Marx….clearly ole Groucho hadn’t heard about…….

 Madame Tussauds (Baker Street – Bakerloo and Jubilee Lines)

-The Tower of London (although a lot of this is also outdoors (Tower Hill – District & Circle Lines)
+The Tower of London (Tower Hill – District & Circle Lines)

 Other places of interest you could visit for free:

-The Museum of London: With 350 years of history, their mission is to inspire a passion for London and documents the history of London from Roman times to the present.
+The Museum of London (nearest tube: St Pauls or Barbican) With 350 years of history, their mission is to inspire a passion for London and documents the history of London from Roman times to the present.

-The Bank of England Museum: a hidden treasure down a side-road, off the Bank of England.
+The Bank of England Museum (nearest tube station: Bank) a hidden treasure down a side-road, off the Bank of England.
 The absolute highlight – the opportunity to lift a genuine gold bar!